Graphite2213/Graphite2213/README.md

 * Favourite musician: Will Wood

 Do not mind the bareness of this page as it's only here in case im redesigning my website (which happens quite often).

-Oh btw, this pfp im using on GitHub is not mine and is just a screenshot from a video by Martincitopants.